lume/asdom/README.md

 # asdom

-Use DOM APIs in AssemblyScript.
+Use DOM APIs in [AssemblyScript](https://assemblyscript.org) (TypeScript compiled to WebAssembly).

-This allows us to write WebAssembly applications (in AssemblyScript) that can manipulate the DOM.
+This allows us to write WebAssembly applications that can manipulate the DOM and, and with potential for more speed!

 # Early Stages!